361st Civil Affairs Brigade changes command

 |0

-This work, 361st Civil Affairs Brigade changes command [Image 5 of 5], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 361st Civil Affairs Brigade changes command, by SGT Christopher Stelter, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT